-The usage of mobile devices has risen significantly in recent years due to all the advantages in mobile technology happening everyday.
+The usage of mobile devices has risen significantly in recent years due to all the advantages in mobile technology happening every day.
 However, because the technology comes in close contact with healthcare workers and patients, it leaves patients susceptible to infection.
 Below, we bring you 4 articles that prove mobile disinfection needs to be implemented into daily routines in healthcare facilities.

-Role of Mobile Phone in Spreading Hospital Acquired Infection: A Study in Different Group of Health Care Workers
+- Role of Mobile Phone in Spreading Hospital Acquired Infection: A Study in Different Group of Health Care Workers

-Are We Aware How Contaminated Our Mobile Phones With Nosocomial Pathogens?
+- Are We Aware How Contaminated Our Mobile Phones With Nosocomial Pathogens?

 This study remains exclusive to Operating Rooms and Intensive Care Units where the goal was to determine the contamination rate on 200 healthcare workers’ hands and mobile devices.
-It concluded that the use of mobile devices could be the source of healthcare associated infections.
+It concluded that the use of mobile devices could be the source of healthcare-associated infections.

-Mobile Phones And Nosocomial Infections
+- Mobile Phones And Nosocomial Infections

-Mobile Phone Contamination By Microorganisms In Health Facilities: Comparing Health Care Workers and Patient Visitors in a Post-Operative Pediatric ICU
+- Mobile Phone Contamination By Microorganisms In Health Facilities: Comparing Health Care Workers and Patient Visitors in a Post-Operative Pediatric ICU

 This study was conducted at the Post-Operative Pediatric Intensive Care Unit (POPICU) of Children’s Hospital in Ain Shams University in Cairo, Egypt.
 Researchers studied the rate of bacteria on healthcare workers’ mobile phones and compared it to those of the patient visitors.